solidusio/solidus/guides/shipments/overview-of-shipments.md

 ### Zones

-Zones serve as a mechanism for grouping geographic areas together into a single entity.
+Zones serve as a mechanism for grouping distinct geographic areas together.

-The shipping address entered during checkout defines the zone the customer is in.
-This limit the available shipping methods and defines regional taxation rules.
+The shipping address entered during checkout defines the zone (or zones) for the order.
+The zone limits the available shipping methods for the order.
+It also defines regional taxation rules.

 <!-- TODO:
   For more information about zones, see [the Locations guide](../locations).